LpCodes/SQL-Injection-Testing-app/readme.md

 ## 📝 Disclaimer

-This app is for educational and ethical purposes only.
-The author assumes no responsibility for any misuse or damage caused by this app.
-Use responsibly and with proper authorization.
+TThis script is intended for educational purposes and ethical security testing only.
+Do not use it to attack websites without proper authorization.
+Unauthorized testing may violate local laws and could result in legal consequences.The author assumes no responsibility for any misuse or damage caused by this app.
+Use responsibly and with proper authorization

 ## 🚀 Usage